 The park has a concrete boat launch with a breakwater and has a large, gravel vehicle and boat trailer parking area.
 Boat trailers can be parked overnight in this lot.
 Overnight, boats are sometimes left in the water in a partially sheltered lagoon due to high water in July and August.

-While campfires are allowed and campfire rings are provided at each campsite, we encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
+Campfires are allowed and campfire rings are provided at each campsite.
+We encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
 Firewood can be purchased in the park or you may bring your own wood.
 Fees for firewood are set locally and may vary from park to park.
 Limited burning hours or campfire bans may be implemented.
-To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act ).
-Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Arrow Lakes Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Arrow Lakes Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.